SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** When setting `SAMPCTRL.SAMPLEN` greater than 0x0, the `CTRLD.SAMPDLY` and `CTRLD.ASDV` must be cleared.

-**megaTinyCore note:** Not an issue unless you reconfigure the ADC manually, but be aware that megaTinyCore does set SAMPLEN.
+**megaTinyCore note:** Not an issue unless you reconfigure the ADC manually, but be aware that megaTinyCore does set SAMPLEN by default.

 #### Pending Event Stuck When Disabling the ADC
 If the ADC is disabled during an event-triggered conversion, the event will not be cleared.

 **Workaround:** Clear `ADC.EVCTRL.STARTEI` and wait for the conversion to complete before disabling the ADC.

-**megaTinyCore note:** Only an issue if you reconfigure the ADC to use the event system as a start trigger.
+**megaTinyCore note:** Only an issue if you reconfigure the ADC to use the event system as a start trigger, and then disable the ADC.
+Use suggested workaround in this case.

 #### ADC Functionality Cannot be Ensured with CLKADC Above 1.5 MHz and a Setting of 25% Duty Cycle
 The ADC functionality cannot be ensured if CLKADC > 1.5 MHz with `ADCn.CALIB.DUTYCYC` set to '1'.

 **Workaround:** If ADC is operated with CLKADC > 1.5 MHz, `ADCn.CALIB.DUTYCYC` must be set to '0' (50% duty cycle).

-**megaTinyCore note:** megaTinyCore sets CLKADC at 1.0 - 1.25 MHz, so only an issue if you change that.
+**megaTinyCore note:** megaTinyCore sets CLKADC at 1.0 - 1.25 MHz.
+Suggest not clocking ADC above 1.5 MHz.

 #### ADC Performance Degrades with CLKADC Above 1.5 MHz and VDD < 2.7V
 The ADC INL performance degrades if CLKADC > 1.5 MHz and `ADCn.CALIB.DUTYCYC` set to '0' for VDD < 2.7V.

 **Workaround:** None.

-**megaTinyCore note:** megaTinyCore sets CLKADC at 1.0 - 1.25 MHz, so only an issue if you change that.
+**megaTinyCore note:** megaTinyCore sets CLKADC at 1.0 - 1.25 MHz.
+Suggest not clocking ADC above 1.5 MHz.

 #### ADC Interrupt Flags Cleared When Reading RESH
 `ADCn.INTFLAGS.RESRDY` and `ADCn.INTFLAGS.WCOMP` are cleared when reading `ADCn.RESH`.

 **Workaround:** In 8-bit mode, read `ADCn.RESH` to clear the flag or clear the flag directly.

 **megaTinyCore note:** megaTinyCore always reads the whole register, so this is not an issue unless you write your own routine for reading the ADC result in 8-bit mode.

 #### Changing ADC Control Bits During Free-Running Mode not Working
 If control signals are changed during Free-Running mode, the new configuration is not properly taken into account in the next measurement.
 This is valid for the `ADC.CTRLB`, `ADC.CTRLC`, `ADC.SAMPCTRL` registers and the `ADC.MUXPOS`, `ADC.WINLT` and `ADC.WINHT` registers.